zhangpuhan/ML_double_exchange/README.md

       python main.py
       ```
       the calculated spin configurations will to saved to folder *snapshot_save*.
 The first three columns corresponds to spin_x, spin_y and spin_z.

+ 5. *simulation_result_sample*:

+      this folder include simulation result from machine learning that is used to plot FIG. 3 and FIG. 4 in the paper.

+When you reach this line, you have all you need to reproduce the results in https://arxiv.org/abs/2105.08221.
+If you have more questions, please contact pz4ee@virginia.edu for information.